Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Material and methods

 \subsection{Evaluation measures}

-As both precision and recall are important for fine-grained semantic indexing, we adopt the F1-measure ($F1$) as an overall performance measure, as defined in equation~\ref{eq:f1} for a set of m documents.
-Here, $Y_i$ is the set of ground truth labels for the i-th document and $Z_i$ is the set of the predicted ones.

-Furthermore, we consider two complementary approaches for averaging the results across different use cases.
-Namely the label-based macro-averaged F1-measure ($maF1$) and the label-based micro-averaged F1-measure ($miF1$)~\cite{Tsoumakas2009}.
-The first treats all use cases equally, preventing a few use cases of high prevalence to dominate the final score.
-The latter takes into account the absolute number of documents in each use case, preventing rare use cases to have too large an impact on the final score.
-For completeness, we consider precision and recall as well, both label-based macro-averaged ($maP$, $maR$) and micro-averaged ($miP$, $miR$).

-As discussed in subsection~\ref{ssec:dataset_generation}, in the multi-label datasets for fine-grained semantic indexing we want to identify articles relevant to a specific fine-grained label, out of all the \textit{valid} articles annotated with its coarse-grained parent.
-Therefore, articles that are not \textit{valid} for a specific fine-grained label are not of interest and are not considered in the evaluation of the label.
-In practice, given the i-th test document, multi-label models that have been trained on a set of labels $L$, will produce a list of predicted labels $Z_i \subseteq L$.
-To ensure document validity, we remove from $Z_i$ any labels that are not valid for the document.
-Hence, we get a $Z_i'$.
-We refer to this process as \textit{validity filtering} and employ it in the evaluation of all models in this work.
+As both precision ($P$) and recall ($R$) are important for $FGSI$, we adopt the F1-measure ($F1$) as an overall performance measure, considering both macro-averaging ($maF1$, $maP$, $maR$) and micro-averaging ($miF1$, $miP$, $miR$) across different use cases~\cite{Tsoumakas2009}.
+In the multi-label $FGSI$ datasets articles that are not \textit{valid} for a specific fine-grained label \textit{c} are not of interest and are disregarded in the evaluation of that label.
+We refer to this process as \textit{validity filtering} and employ it in the evaluation of all the methods.